selimanac/defold-daabbcc/README.md

 - [x] Remove Gameobject when AABB or Group removed
 - [x] Clear function added for removing and reseting everything.
 - [x] Stop/Resume for automated position update.
+- [x] All query results return nil when it is empty.
+No need to check `#count` anymore.